 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This could be necessary if you have an older house.
+This could be necessary if you have an older home.

-Are Mini-Splits Worth the Cost?
+Is Mini-Split Installation Worth the Cost?

-- Rooms you don’t visit very often.
+- Rooms you aren’t in very frequently.

 - Locations with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork because of radiator or baseboard heat.
+- Older residences that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs